kael558/AI21_Discord/README.md

 ### ⚙️ Putting it all Together with a Shell Script
 An restart_client.sh script is provided for Linux.
 It does the following:
- - Stops the Discord Bot if it is running
+1. Stops the Discord Bot if it is running
- - Deletes the existing AI21 data
+2. Moves the existing data into a temporary folder
- - Runs the scraper to collect the updated data
+3. Runs the scraper to collect the updated data
- - Sets up the vector database
+4. Sets up the vector database
+5. If step 3 or 4 fail, then re-use the old data.
+Else delete the old data.
- - Restarts the Discord Bot
+6. Restarts the Discord Bot

 This script can be run like so:
 `./restart_client.sh`

+You can see the Discord Bot running as "python3 main.py" with:

+`ps -ef | grep python`

 ### 💧 Droplet Setup From Scratch